Does home insurance cover roof leaks?

 How to make a roof damage claim

-1. Contact your insurance company promptly
+1. Contact your insurer promptly

-2. Document the damage comprehensively
+2. Document the damage

 3. Gather supporting evidence

-4. Obtain a professional inspection report
+4. Get a professional inspection report

-6. Document emergency repairs
+6. Record emergency repairs

 7. Submit a complete claim package

-UK climate and seasonal risks: What every homeowner should know
+UK climate and seasonal risks

 Common storm types and flood risk

-Read our article on whether home insurance covers storm damage
+Read our article on whether home insurance covers storm damage.

 Seasonal risks to roofs